Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Introduction

 \section{Introduction}

-Most traditional data de-identification tools use Privacy-Preserving Techniques (PPTs) such as generalization (recoding values into broader categories) or suppression (replacing actual values with null values) to preserve the truthfulness of the data~\cite{carvalho2022survey}.
-Recent attention in data privacy has focused on data synthesis wherein deep learning models generate artificial data that reflects the statistical properties and structure of the original data set~\cite{el2020practical}.
-Although synthetic data generation is often perceived as a means to protect personal information fully, many questions have arisen on deep learning models memorisation, particularly outliers, which typically represent sensitive data points~\cite{nikolenko2019synthetic}.
-To address these privacy concerns, Differential Privacy (DP) has been introduced in the synthetic data generation~\cite{ torkzadehmahani2019dp} aiming to uphold DP's privacy guarantees~\cite{dwork2008differential}.
+Most traditional data de-identification tools use Privacy-Preserving Techniques (PPT) such as generalization (recoding values into broader categories) or suppression (replacing actual values with null values) to preserve the truthfulness of the data~\cite{carvalho2022survey}.
+Recent attention in data privacy has focused on data synthesis wherein deep learning models generate artificial data that reflect the statistical properties and structure of the original data set~\cite{el2020practical}.
+Although synthetic data generation is often perceived as a means to protect personal information fully, many questions have arisen on memorisation of deep learning models, especially outliers, which typically represent sensitive data points~\cite{nikolenko2019synthetic}.
+To address these privacy concerns, Differential Privacy (DP)~\cite{dwork2008differential} has been introduced in the synthetic data generation~\cite{torkzadehmahani2019dp}.

 These approaches are designed to protect an individual's privacy by preventing intruder attacks such as re-identification, also known as singling out (assigning a particular identity to an isolated record) or linkage attacks (linking at least two records concerning the same individual)~\cite{wp29}.
-However, a significant drawback is the transformation of all instances; intruders typically target instances with the highest risk of exposing sensitive information (re-identification)~\cite{carvalho2021fundamental}.
-As a result, data utility may be negatively affected.
-Most importantly, current privacy-preserving approaches still exhibit significant computational and time overheads.
+However, a significant drawback is that the transformation of all instances may negatively affect data utility.
+As intruders typically target instances with the highest risk of exposing sensitive information~\cite{carvalho2021fundamental}, transforming all instances may inadvertently compromise the overall usefulness and effectiveness of the data.
+Most importantly, current privacy-preserving approaches still exhibit significant computational and time overheads~\cite{bird2020reducing}.